 Unfortunately there are many deaths recorded each year due to carbon monoxide.
 In the U.K this figure is around 50 and in the U.S its is about 500 with a further 20 000 being patients at emergency rooms every year.

-Carbon Monoxide produced by gas appliances is probably the biggest danger to us which is why a carbon monoxide detector is essential.
+Carbon Monoxide produced by gas appliances is probably the biggest danger to us which is why a co detector is essential.
 When a gas appliance burns it produces products of combustion.
 When it is burning correctly the appliance we have what is called complete combustion which produces carbon dioxide or Co2, oxygen and energy.
 When there is a problem with the appliance, we have incomplete combustion and this will produce carbon monoxide and oxygen and is something a CO alarm will recognise and sound an alarm to you.